QuantCalcState TaxMinnesota

 Is Minnesota a good state to retire for tax purposes?

 Minnesota is one of the higher-burden states for retirees, especially on traditional pre-tax withdrawals.
 One of few states still taxing ss over income thresholds, $3m estate.
+In our Monte Carlo ranking it placed #48 of 51 jurisdictions.

 Does Minnesota tax Social Security benefits?